mrimaster

 Multiple Echo Data Image Combination (MEDIC) is a T2*-weighted spoiled gradient echo sequence.
 Multiple echoes acquired in one measurement are combined into an image.
 This sequence uses flow compensation unipolar frequency encoding gradients that remove CSF flow artifacts.
 MEDIC sequences produce a predominantly T2-weighted image.

-Tissues and their MEDIC appearance
+Tissues and their MEDIC MRI appearance

 Bone marrow – dark